 Tina* watched her oldest son Troy graduate from eighth grade last year with tears in her eyes.
 It was a miracle to her, seeing him stride across the stage to receive his diploma as one of the top students in his class.
 The ceremony capped off a good year, with Troy performing very well academically, starting as a small forward on the school’s basketball team, and hanging out with friends he had been close to since kindergarten.
 It was a time of great joy for Tina, Troy, and Troy’s younger brother, Kevin.

 Several years earlier, Tina’s outlook was very different.
 She and her boys were days from being evicted out of their Brooklyn apartment and facing the possibility of moving to a shelter in Queens.
-Tina knew that if they went into a shelter, her boys would likely lose connections to their friends, school, and community supports.
+Tina knew that if they went into a shelter, her boys would likely lose connections to their friends, school, and community supports discover this.
 A friend of the family, who herself had experienced homelessness, recommended that Tina reach out to The Partnership for immediate help.

 When Tina came to us, we knew that prevention was the key.
 Every year, we work with thousands of individuals, families, community advocates, and partners to help stop the cycle of homelessness.
 When families like Tina’s come through our doors, they benefit from programs that serve the whole person and help individuals and families to get back on their feet and stay there long-term.
 Keeping the family in their home would mean that they could stay together, the kids could continue to attend their neighborhood school, and disruptions to their lives would be kept to a minimum.